kindista/kindista/src/linked-gratitudes.md

 ## Tracking inventory item transaction conversations
 [x] change replies to transactions
-[ ] change data storage for new transactions (participant roles) [x] create a transaction log property for each transaction
+[x] create a transaction log property for each transaction
      - (time person action &optional comment)
-[ ] write a function for data migration
+[x] write a function for data migration
+     - create a :log of all old comments
 [ ] edit transaction inbox item, conversation view, email notification as necessary (even when no comment has occured) [ ] test new email notification
-[ ] choose options and language to display based on current data structure (current state of participant role) [ ] change data structure as necessary with each new comment [ ] prompt statement of gratitude as necessary (in inbox, through email, through (see-other...) etc.
+[ ] choose options and language to display based on current data structure (current state of participant role) [ ] change :log as necessary with each new comment
+[ ] prompt statement of gratitude as necessary (in inbox, through email, through (see-other...) etc.

 ## TEST before server migration